nikhilramesh21/LearningLinearRegression/README.md

 # Current Version 2.0
 #Date: 11/16/2016

+First Linear Regression Experiment
-First real program using linear regression in R Predicting the Sales using various given factors using multiple linear regression.
+Predicting the Sales from various given factors using multiple linear regression.
-Descriptive statistics were run in command line this is only the method to build the model and predict the sales;
+Descriptive statistics were run in command line this is only the method to build the model and predict the sales.